 Standard Procedures for when an energy provider ceases trading

-Ombudsman Services has devised a standard approach for dealing with complaints when a supplier in the energy market has ceased trading and a SoLR has been appointed.
+Ombudsman Services has devised a standard approach for dealing with dispute resolution when a supplier in the energy market has ceased trading and a SoLR has been appointed.

 This standard approach applies to both gas and electricity suppliers to residential users in the UK, excluding Northern Ireland.